ziapeltagames/six-winters/docs/TURN_OVERVIEW.md

 * Special test restrictions
      * Solo: Only one character may make test each turn
      * Ongoing: Player places progress tokens equal to listed skill or track
-          * If progress is placed on a mission challenge, subtract the hindrance of all obstacles in the staging area and at the location
+          * If progress is placed on a mission challenge, subtract the hindrance of all obstacles at the location